phiroict/PoC_py_complete/Readme.md

 Get the project, make sure you take the submodules with it.

 `git clone --recurse-submodules -j8 git@github.com:phiroict/PoC_py_complete.git`
+If you want to make any changes you need to fork the repo and its submodules.

 ## Components used
 The components are: